isomorphic-software/smartclient-docs/classes/SavedSearches.md

 ## Attr: SavedSearches.adminRole

 ### Description
-The name of the adminRole (used via [Authentication.hasRole](Authentication.md#classmethod-authenticationhasrole)) to check to see if the current user has admin privileges.
+The name of the adminRole (used via +link{Authentication.hasRole()) to check to see if the current user has admin privileges.

 **Flags**: RW